diegogomezcampusfp/securityTesting/README.md

+# VERSIÓN Y SEGURIDAD

-Toda la info la saco de la página oficial: https://angular.io/guide/security
+<h2> Toda la info la saco de la página oficial: https://angular.io/guide/security </h2>

 # Angular versioning
 Angular version numbers indicate the level of changes that are introduced by the release.
 This use of semantic versioning helps you understand the potential impact of updating to a new version.